canarybit/cc-docs/docs/inspector.md

 #### Evidence Verification

-The core checks that commonly applies on NVIDIA's evidence are:
+The core checks that commonly apply to NVIDIA's evidence are:

 1- Certificate validation: The evidence includes an attestation certificate issued by NVIDIA or a trusted authority.
-In verification usually the issuer's digital signature on the certificate is verified.
+In this case the issuer's digital signature on the certificate is verified.

 2- Signature verification: The evidence itself or sections within it are signed using NVIDIA's private key.
 The verifier uses NVIDIA's public key to verify the signature.

 3- Nonce verification: A nonce generated by the verifier is often included in the attestation request.
 Validating the nonce ensures the report is fresh and wasn't reused.

 4- Measurement verification: These measurements capture the state of various GPU components, such as firmware and driver versions, and runtime configurations.
 The verifier compares these measurements against expected values to ensure no tampering has occurred.